miku/exploreio/Solutions.md

 The Read method implements the core logic.
 It first reads from the underlying reader.
 If everything went well, the byte slice `p` will be populated.
-Now we simply apply a [bytes.ToUpper](https://golang.org/pkg/bytes/#ToUpper) to the read bytes and [copy](https://golang.org/pkg/builtin/#copy) it to the same slice.
+Now we apply [bytes.ToUpper](https://golang.org/pkg/bytes/#ToUpper) to the read bytes and [copy](https://golang.org/pkg/builtin/#copy) them back into the same slice.
 This works, because

 ```go
 bytes.ToUpper(p)